KlaraSystems/freebsd-relayd/README.md

 ```

 See `./configure -h` to learn how to modify the defaults such as the locations of libraries and header files.

-## Compatibility

-The latest tested LibreSSL version is 3.7.2.

 ## Style